DZNE-ataxia-research/SCAView-Docs/README.md

   - __Legend__ (Whether or not you want to have plots to have a legend)

 #### Filtering the current population
 All plots allow to draw a rectangle into the plots to select a filter.
 Note that filters are always applied globally which means the filter you select for Plot 1 will also be applied to Plot 2.
 Once yoou select a filter the current population gets reduced accoring to the filter.
 Generally you have the option to filter patient-wise or visit-wise.
 Patient-wise filtering means to include all observations for a certain patient into the current sub-population if the patient has at least one observation that fits the filter.
 Visit-wise filtering means that you only select those visits from each patient that match the current filter.
+Furthermore, you can

 #### Saving the current filter